jugshaurya/chit-chat/README.md

     - [x] Add Active/selected Channel to redux so to get all the messages for active channel.

 * [ ] 4.
 Mesage Board for specific Channel

-  - [ ] show Current Active Channel Name inside message Board
+  - [x] show Current Active Channel Name inside message Board
-  - [ ] Show all the Active Channel Messages already stored in db
+  - [x] Show all the Active Channel Messages already stored in db
-  - [ ] Add new Messages form to add new Messages
+  - [x] Add new Messages form to add new Messages
     - messages Node Structure
       - id
       - channelId
       - message description
       - createdBy: User ID
       - createdAt: DateTime

 * [ ] 5.
 Extras Section to add additional Functionality to the chit chat app
   - [x] Add create Channel Form
-*

-- making sure we have user value set before entering homepage
-- Remounting the comopnent message board when channel changes
-- solved the issue of .off()
+  - [ ] Add upload A File Form

 # Thank